dbolser/registry-factory/README.md

 Registries.ModelRegistry.get_info("simple_model")  # Returns all meta information including the accreditation information.
 ```

-The reason why accreditation can return an object without specification is because the accreditation does not have "key" information.
-In the versioning module, the version is the key information which is used to grab the module from the registry.
-Without specifying the version, the registry will not know which module to return.
-In the accreditation module, the author, credit type, and additional information are not key information.
+The reason why the accreditation system can return an object without specification is because the accreditation system lacks "key" information.
+In the versioning module, the version is the key information that is used to grab the module from the registry.
+Without specifying the version the registry will not know which module to return.
+Therefore, the author, credit type, and additional information are not key information in the accreditation system.
 Without specifying the author, credit type, and additional information, the registry will still know which module to return.

 ### Testing and Factory Patterns

-We also provide defining tests and post checks applied to all modules in a registry.
+We also provide defining tests and post-checks applied to all modules in a registry.
 Define test
 or post checks as follows when creating the registry.

 ```Python